HYF-Class20/agile-development-group1-hyf-redesign/planning/development-strategy.md

-As a recent graduate who wants to transition into programming, I need to know the purpose, goals, achievement and values of the organization and how effect the organization has and i need to find
+As a recent graduate who wants to transition into programming, I need to know the purpose, goals, achievement and values of the organization and how effect the organization has and i need to fin

-- Search bar: allows users to search for specific content within the website.

 - Navigation menu facilitates user movement between website pages.